The Definitive Cyber Security Guide for Small-to-Medium Businesses

 This one is a little more self-explanatory.
 Sensitive Data Exposure occurs when an application does not sufficiently protect sensitive information from being disclosed to attackers.
 The attacker could, for example, intercept the data between a server and a browser.
 This is creatively known as a Man-In-The-Middle attack.
 The biggest cause of this weakness is a lack of encryption, weak key generation, and algorithms.

 Broken Authentication & Session Management

 But bear in mind that it’s unwise to simply rely on a piece of software to handle all your risk assessment for you.
-A truly thorough risk assessment should involve a comprehensive protocol alongside the specialised software that doesn’t just identify, but also analyses, evaluates and manages all vulnerabilities in a structured manner.
+A truly thorough risk assessment should involve a comprehensive protocol alongside specialised software.
+This software doesn’t just identify, but also analyses, evaluates, and manages all vulnerabilities in a structured manner.

 Types of Cyber Attacks

 What type of threats should you anticipate with regards to these weaknesses?
 Attacks can come in several different forms and this information can be overwhelming.
 However, as long as you address your vulnerable points, you’ve already done the important part.

 Another part of taking a proactive role in the security of your business means understanding the types of attacks you could be subject to.
 Arming yourself with this information means you’ll be more likely to recognise things like phishing scams or the signs of malware in your system.
 The following types of cyber attacks are among the most common.

 Malware is somewhat of an umbrella term that includes trojans, worms, spyware, ransomware and viruses.
 Its basically defined as a malicious code or software with the intent to corrupt or steal something on your system.